rhomobile/rhomobile-docs/docs/en/edge/guide/camera.md

 >Note: On Windows Mobile/CE the options are `color` for the camera and `imager` for the B/W 2D Imager

 ## Finding All Cameras
-You can also use the `enumerate` method to identify all camera's available on the device.
+You can also use the `enumerate` method to identify all cameras available on the device.
 This method will return an array of Camera instances:

 <ul class="nav nav-tabs">
     <li class="active"><a href="#js2" data-toggle="tab">JavaScript</a></li>